aaronfreed/Marathon-Chronicles-map/README.md

 · **the Pfhorums**, where my username is currently The Man: http://pfhorums.com
 · **Fool’s Gold**, where my username is currently Howth Castle and Environs, though it changes at my whim: http://fools-gold.org
+· the Marathon Discord server, where I simply use my real name
 · or, presumably, here.

 Aaron